darkdks/KF2ServerTool/README.md

 - Just put the KF2ServerToolCMD inside the server folder and launch it from terminal with -list, a new file called KF2ServerToolCMD.ini will be created.
 You can adit inside this file the paths of KFEngine and KFGame if you dont use the default.
 - install steamcmd if you have not (see the install steamcmd section)
 - Configure the KF2ServerToolCMD.ini to specify it (for linux is the steamcmd.sh and for windows is the steamcmd.exe).
-- K2ServerToolCMD -help to see all avaliable commands
+- K2ServerToolCMD -help to see all available commands

 # Install steamcmd
 - For Linux: "apt-get install steamcmd" or download it from <a href="https://github.com/darkdks/KF2ServerTool/blob/master/code/steamcmd/steamcmd_linux.tar.gz">here</a> and extract for an folder (eg KF2Server/steamcmd/)